All About Millet’s And Its Health Benefits | Truweight

 The little millet may be called little but in no means its nutritional content is little.
 It is a rich source of B-vitamins, minerals like calcium, iron, zinc, potassium among others.

-Little millet contains around 5.2 grams of fat with a good content of unsaturated fats that ensures healthy metabolism and subsequently, a healthy weight loss.
+Little millet contains around 5.2 grams of fat with a good content of unsaturated fat that ensures a healthy metabolism and subsequently, a healthy weight loss.

-Its high fibre content is yet another positive making it an ideal part of pongal or even kheer instead of rice.
+Its high fibre content is yet another advantage making it an ideal replacement for rice in foods like Pongal or even kheer.

 8. Proso Millet